google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 Mugwort leaf should be avoided by patients diagnosed with spleen yang deficiency.
 Skin contact with mugwort leaf may also cause an allergic reaction in some individuals; burning mugwort leaf should be used with extreme caution by patients and practitioners alike.
 As always, make sure to consult with a licensed health care provider before taking mugwort leaf or any other herbal remedy or dietary supplement.

-Thanks naturopathydigest
+Thanks naturopathy-digest

-As one of commonly seen weeds in China, mugwort herb, also called Ai Ye or moxa, can be taken
+As one of the commonly seen weeds in China, mugwort herb, also called Ai Ye or moxa, can be taken

 orally or used externally in Chinese herbal therapy.
 Externally moxibustion therapies are its